My name is Amanda, I’m 23, married and in school to be a hair stylist in Russellville, Arkansas.

 I’m thankful that we haven’t had kids yet and subjected them to the type of lifestyle we used to live.
 I can’t wait to raise a healthy family, eating natural, healthy foods.

 Paleo has literally changed my life.
 I wake up in a better mood.
 I’m always happy.
 I just can’t help being happy.
 I owe it all to the Paleolithic lifestyle.
 I’m sure it’s just going to get better.
 I hope everyone gives themselves a chance at being happy.

-Or email me at: amanda(at)primalfed.comLike this post?
-Then please leave us a comment or subscribe to our post feed.
+Or email me at: amanda(at)primalfed.comDid you like reading this?
+Then please leave us a comment or subscribe to our RSS Feed.